Translation Technology

 • Assigns detected new content to a linguist for translation.
 This keeps the translation process moving smoothly, and ensures the content will have the most knowledgeable people updating it.

-• Ignores standardized, flagged content that needs to stay the same, no matter which language content is translated into.
+• It disregards standardized, flagged content that must remain unchanged, regardless of the language into which the content is translated.
 Examples of content that remains consistent include product or brand names, company logos, catchphrases, or slogans.

 Automated Translation Workflows

-The automated translation workflow progresses depends on the translation technology you'd like to utilize.
+The automated translation workflow progresses depends on the translation technology you’d like to utilise.
 A translation workflow is a system that supports and moves the translation process forward.
-This workflow is part of and enabled by a more extensive translation management system (TMS), which is the platform that facilitates the translation process through built-in, automated machine applications.
+A translation management system (TMS) supports this workflow by using automated machine applications for translation.

-With MotionPoint’s translation integration approach, the process is supported with connectors, application programming interfaces (APIs), or plugin technology.
-If someone chooses to use integration technology, for example, they'll have to decide if the content will be translated automatically or if a linguist will review each piece of content.
-Automated translation and integration controls how automatic you want the process to be.
+MotionPoint’s translation integration approach supports the process with connectors, application programming interfaces (APIs), or plugin technology.
+When using integration technology, people must decide between automatic translation or having a linguist review each content piece.
+Automated website translation and integration controls how automatic you want the process to be.

 Translation memory (TM) is a database that stores original and translated content for a language pair in translation units or segments.
 TM eliminates redundant translation of relevant segments.
-Content is translated once, saved in TM, and reused as needed.
-With automatic translation, TM is triggered when segments that register as untranslated are flagged for translation.
-Conversely, other translated content is instantly published on the multilingual website.
+We translate the content once, save it in TM, and reuse it as needed.

 Real-Time Quality Assurance and SEO Considerations